atesh94/DetoxDemoProjectNew/docs/Introduction.BuildingWithDetox.iOS.md

----
-id: ios
-slug: introduction/ios
-title: Detox for iOS
-sidebar_label: Detox for iOS
----

-## Detox for iOS

-### 1. Preliminary

-Run through the basic steps of the [Getting Started guide](Introduction.GettingStarted.md), such as the environment and tools setup.

-### 2. Apply Detox Configuration

 Whether you’ve selected to apply the configuration in a  `.detoxrc.js` or bundle it into your project’s `package.json` (under the `detox` section), this is what the configuration should roughly look like for iOS:

 ```json